ortisan/troubleshooting-performance/README.md

 # Troubleshooting-Performance

-This project has a complete ecosystem for throubleshootings with spring-boot, rest/grpc, hibernate and ehcache application.
+This project provides a complete ecosystem for throubleshootings with spring-boot, rest/grpc, hibernate and ehcache application.

 You can change de hyperparameters like jvm or minmalloc/jemalloc configs and measure the metrics.